imarc/craft-cms-testing/README.md

 # Craft Site Testing with Codeception and Cypress

-This document describes the process for adding Codeception and Cypress testing for an existing site on Craft CMS (Craft ^3.2).
+This document describes the process for adding Codeception and Cypress testing for an existing site on Craft CMS (Craft added support for Codeception testing beginning with v3.2).
+The repository contains example tests copied from *asc-es.com* in the **/tests** and **/cypress** folders as well as some example configuraton files.

 ## Craft/Codeception